roshp1/Project_1/README.md

 Along the way, we did a pivot.

 We witnessed that the four analysed factors – Fed announcements, interest rates, GDP, and inflation – did not have a strong relationship with the market index.
-Though, we came upon the VIX (Volatility) Index, which had a strong inverse relationship with the market index that enabled us to create a model to recommend a buy or sell recommendation on the S&P500.
+Though, we came upon the VIX (Volatility) Index, which had a strong inverse relationship with the market index that enabled us to create a quant model with a buy or sell recommendation on the S&P500 - SPY ETF.

 Our EDGE factor is the VIX Index.